 Note: Carousel post = Instagram feed post with more than 1 image (album)

-Frustratingly, no. This is only something I discovered by chance earlier this year as I realised I was never getting any decent hashtag impressions on my carousel posts and yet my single image posts would get thousands in comparison.
+Yes, but only about 10% of the time.
+This is only something I discovered by chance earlier this year as I realised I was never getting any decent hashtag impressions on my carousel posts and yet my single image posts would get thousands in comparison.
 Speaking to fellow members of Creative Gal Gang – many influencers had a similar experience.
 The same goes for IGTV.
 If you look at the top page of any hashtag, you will notice that 90% of the posts are single-image posts, and only a select few are carousel posts or IGTVs.

 The below two posts both feature photos of my hallway.
 The first image is a single image post, 6k likes + 114 reach and 31k of that was from hashtag reach.
 From this post, I gained 417 new followers.
 The second post was a carousel post, it still received a similar amount of engagement & reach: 5k likes + 127k reach, however you’ll notice you can’t see any hashtag reach at all in my insights.
 From this post, I gained half as less new followers (234) as the single image post.